chronosphere-info/r_client/index.md

 -----

+#### Planned updates

+The following updates are currently scheduled:
+\- Access to variables: grouping entites that link data series together.
+\- Access to datafiles via a secondary URL.
+\- Using `datafiles` for the offline structuring of the downloaded files.
+\- Webpages for individual data series.

 #### History

 The original chronosphere was a true **monolith** that included lots of additional functionality to manipulate paleoenvironmental data.
-For better compliance with [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and more efficient distribution/development, the original package has been broken up to three R packages:
+For better compliance with [UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and more efficient distribution/development, the original package has been split to multiple R packages:

   - [`chronosphere`](https://chronosphere.info/r_client/):
     version-controlled data distribution.